HeranYang/hyper-GAE/README.md

 Note that our codes defaultly utilize the 8-direction flips during inference, and you could comment the codes of flips 2-8 if you do not want to use this strategy.

+### About Trained Model
+We have also uploaded our trained Hyper-GAE models for multi-modal MR image synthesis and tumor segmentation with missing modalities on BraTS 2019 dataset, and one can directly use them for missing-modality MR image synthesis and segmentation.
+Due to the restriction of github, the trained models are uploaded to the [Google Drive](https://drive.google.com/drive/folders/1L0WFTrmLwCDLOv0l5Ml2pjyFcGoe-PKg?usp=sharing).